NightSoftware/Quentin-Tarantino-Website/README.md

 # Quentin Tarantino Website
- Html and Css were used in this project and it was made over Microsoft Visual Studio.
+ Html and Css were used in this website and it was made over Microsoft Visual Studio.